Filienko/ScSwinFormer/README.md

 # Introduction:

-scFormer, a Transformer-based model, can annotate cell types.

-Instructions and examples are provided in the following tutorials.
-This code contains the data preprocessing and cell annotation process.

-From the paper: scFormer: A Transformer-Based Cell Type Annotation Method for scRNA-seq Data Using Smooth Gene Embedding and Global Features
+This repository contains the data and python script in support of manuscript: scFormer: A Transformer-Based Cell Type Annotation Method for scRNA-seq Data Using Smooth Gene Embedding and Global Features.
+This work focuses on the annotation of scRNA-seq data using the Transformer-based deep learning model scFormer.

 # Requirement: